Skip to main content

 Smart Contract Workflow

-2. Receive Data: Accept responses and proofs from users.
+2. Receive Data: Accept attestation responses and proofs from users.

 3. Verify Proofs: Use the FdcVerification contract to validate the response against the Merkle root.

-4. Act on Data: Use the verified data for decision-making or computation.
+4. Act on Data: Utilize the verified data for computation or decision-making.

 Data Provider Workflow